Singhu border lynching: Second person arrested; Victim's family demands high-level probe | Law-Order

 According to police, Sarabjit Singh has claimed the involvement of a few more people in the gruesome killing, which has sparked outrage and has triggered calls for action to clear the protest sites on Delhi's borders where farmers have been camping since last November to press for the scrapping of the Centre's three agri laws.

-Kataria, a former Union Minister, said, the incident was similar to the killings carried out by the Taliban.
+''Their role is the same as that of culprits.
+They cannot wash their hands off the incidents,” he said after meeting around 15 Dalit outfits which submitted a memorandum demanding stringent action against the culprits.

-“The responsibility of any incident happening at the protest site (of farmers) lies with the Samyukta Kisan Morcha (SKM),” the MP from Ambala said.
+Sampla has also sought a report from Haryana police into the incident.

-The SKM had issued a statement on Friday distancing itself from the incident and said that it wanted to make it clear that ''both the parties to the incident'', the Nihang group and the victim, have no relation with the Morcha.
+The SKM had, however, issued a statement on Friday distancing itself from the incident and said that it wanted to make it clear that ''both the parties to the incident'', the Nihang group and the victim, have no relation with the Morcha.

 Farmer union leaders asserted on Saturday that the incident will have no impact on the agitation and said they will upgrade security by installing CCTV cameras and increasing the number of volunteers at the protest sites.